learnbyexample/py_regular_expressions/README.md

 ⚠️ ⚠️ Please DO NOT submit pull requests.
 Main reason being any modification requires changes in multiple places.

-I would highly appreciate if you'd let me know how you felt about this book.
+I would highly appreciate it if you'd let me know how you felt about this book.
 It could be anything from a simple thank you, pointing out a typo, mistakes in code snippets, which aspects of the book worked for you (or didn't!) and so on.
 Reader feedback is essential and especially so for self-published authors.

 You can reach me via: